 Growing up in the conservative south, I never encountered any out feminine girls and assumed if you were at all queer, you had to present very masculine.
 I suspect this is why when I eventually came out, one of the first things I did was buzz my hair into a close-cropped pixie.

 While I'm not trying to say a pixie cut automatically makes you queer (because it definitely doesn't!), I won’t lie: Having such a short style made it much easier to be automatically read that way.
 The only problem was, short hair just didn't feel like "me."
-In fact, on this very long, bobby pin-infused adventure back to ponytail land, I’ve actually ended up more comfortable in my queer identity and discovered (shocker) I can still like cis-boys and girly girls and genderqueer and trans folks in-between.
+In fact, on this very long, bobby pin-infused adventure back to ponytail land, I’ve actually ended up more comfortable in my queer identity and discovered (shocker) I can still like people all over the spectrum.

 For anyone riding the same emotional hair-dentity struggle bus, below is my handy dandy queer pixie grow-out guide complete with butterfly clips, moisturizing treatments, straight passing confusion, and crushes across the spectrum.